 August is here and “back-to-school” is top of mind for many parents, teachers and students.
 As schools open their doors, one of the issues being discussed with many planning committees may have to do with school fundraising.
 How will the school raise enough funds to support the programs planned for the coming year?
-Parents are invested in the education of their children, and therefore may be some of the school’s best assets when it comes to fundraising.
+Parents are invested in the education of their children.
+They are thus some of the school’s best assets when it comes to PTO fundraising.

 PTA Fundraising (PTO fundraising) campaigns are a common way for parent-teacher groups to raise funds to support school programs, projects, educational resources, and extracurricular activities.
-PTA fundraising efforts are most successful when parents partner with school faculty, students and members of the local community to determine which type of fundraiser will work best to meet their goals.
+PTO fundraisers are the most successful when parents partner with school faculty, students and members of the local community unite.
+Together they determine which type of fun fundraisers for kids work best to meet their specific goals.

 - What age are your students?
 Students tend to take an interest in things that will immediately benefit them such as improved equipment or annual trips.

 - Financial Planning: What is your budget for producing the PTA fundraiser?
 What are the upfront costs and how will your organization cover these?

 - What resources do you have including: Parents, volunteers, local business & media relationships that can assist with sponsorships and spreading the word.

 - What are your plans for promoting your PTO fundraising campaign?
 Networking, social media, community relationships, local businesses, event calendars, email blasts, website links, school gatherings, etc.